 The technical aspects of building a chatbot will depend on what type of chatbot you want to develop.
-A purely texted-based bot will be much easier to develop than a voice activated version.
+A purely text-based bot will be much easier to develop than a voice-activated version.

 For any platform, there has to be a set process that the chatbot goes through, so it’s important to develop an ‘intelligent’ platform that:

 - Finds out the goal of the user by asking a series of questions and responding to the answers in a coherent manner